jeffreyohl/WorkSamples/PokeBallProject/README.md

-This was a practice data task released by (Econ RA Guide)[https://raguide.github.io/new_email], which I completed.
+This is a practice data task released by [Econ RA Guide](https://raguide.github.io/new_email) which I completed.